ozkary/ozkary.github.io/_posts/2023-05-06-ai-engineering-generate-code-from-user-stories.md

 ```
 ### Describe the code

-The code should run this workflow:
+The code should run this workflow: (see the diagram for a visual reference)

-- Get a list of open GitHub issues with the label user-story
+- 1 Get a list of open GitHub issues with the label user-story
-- Each issue content is sent to the OpenAI API to generate the code
+- 2 Each issue content is sent to the OpenAI API to generate the code
-- The generated code is posted as a comment on the user-story for the developers to review
+- 3 The generated code is posted as a comment on the user-story for the developers to review

 > 👍 The following code uses a simple API call implementation for the GitHub and OpenAI APIs.
 Use the code from this repo: - [LLM Code Generation](https://github.com/ozkary/ai-engineering/tree/main/python/code_generation)